$(\infty,1)$-Categorical Comprehension Schemes: Introduction

-In Section~\ref{secpre} we recall the necessary material on cartesian fibrations from Lurie's book \cite{luriehtt}.
-We define the basic notions relevant to define and study comprehension schemes for fibred $(\infty,1)$-categories, give reference to the equivalence between indexed $(\infty,1)$-category theory and fibred $(\infty,1)$-category theory via the corresponding Grothendieck construction (``Unstraightening'') and discuss the most essential examples of indexed $(\infty,1)$-categories and their fibred counterparts.
+In Section~\ref{secpre} we recall the necessary material about cartesian fibrations from Lurie's book \cite{luriehtt}.
+We introduce the basic notions relevant to define and study comprehension schemes for fibered $(\infty,1)$-categories, give reference to the equivalence between indexed $(\infty,1)$-category theory and fibered $(\infty,1)$-category theory via the corresponding Grothendieck construction (``unstraightening''), and discuss the most essential examples of indexed $(\infty,1)$-categories and their fibered counterparts.
+We recall the notion of a representable natural transformation and prove all statements about such that will be used in our applications in the subsequent sections.

-Section~\ref{seccomp} introduces the definition of comprehension schemes and discusses many examples like smallness, local smallness and definability of equivalences between objects and parallel pairs of arrows for different cartesian fibrations.
-We provide tools for mutual reduction and verification of various instances, several of which are generalizations of notions and results from \cite[B1.3]{elephant}.
+Section~\ref{seccomp} introduces the definition of comprehension schemes and discusses many examples like global smallness, local smallness and definability of equivalences between objects and parallel pairs of $n$-morphisms for different cartesian fibrations.
+We provide tools for mutual reduction and verification of various instances (Lemma~\ref{lemmacompclosureprops}, Lemma~\ref{lemmachangeofbasecomp}), and apply them to prove an interplay between the most fundamental examples (Proposition~\ref{lemmalocsm->definv}).
+Some of these instances are generalizations of notions and results from \cite[Section B1.3]{elephant}, some are entirely new.
+In Section~\ref{secsubcartfib} we give an equivalent formulation of diagrammatic comprehension schemes (for the base case of $K=\mathrm{Cat}_{\infty}$) entirely in the language of fibered $(\infty,1)$-category theory.

-In Section~\ref{secext} we define the externalization construction of internal $(\infty,1)$-categories in left exact $(\infty,1)$-categories $\mathcal{C}$.
-We will see that the cartesian fibrations arising from internal $(\infty,1)$-categories in this way can be characterized by two comprehension schemes (smallness and local smallness).
-This is a result which fails for 1-category theory, because, in a nutshell, smallness defined relative to the base topos of sets is a fibrewise set-like property where it should be fibrewise groupoidal.
-We will revisit this matter in more detail in Remark~\ref{reminftysmall}.
-Here, the externalization construction